Jhabige/Jhabige.github.io/research.md

 An real example and some motivating questions below will help you get familiar with my research.
 Recent presentations and full lists of my publications follow.

-## FDR 101 and Motivating Questions
+## An Example, FDR 101 and Motivating Questions

 ### Motivating Data and Analysis
 In [Anderson and Habiger (2012)](https://journals.asm.org/doi/10.1128/aem.07466-11) high throughput sequencing technology measured the abundance of 778 bacteria in 5 wheat plant rhizosphere soil samples.
-These data are high dimensional because p = 778 variables were measured on just n = 5 samples.
-A multiple hypothesis testing procedure is needed to determine which of the 778 bacteria are associated with the shoot biomass of the samples.
-A fairly standard FDR method identified 81 bacteria as associated with productivity, with the interpretation that we may expect 5% of discoveries to be false discoveries (under some assumptions).
-The procedure 1. computed a conditional exact test p-value for each bacteria and 2. applied the adaptive BH procedure in [Storey (2002)](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/1467-9868.00346) to determine which p-values were small enough to warrant "discovery".
+One goal was to determine which bacterial abundances were associated with wheat productivity, which was measure as the average shoot biomass of the sample.
+The procedure employed amounted to 1. computing a conditional exact test p-value for each bacteria and 2. applying the adaptive BH procedure in [Storey (2002)](https://rss.onlinelibrary.wiley.com/doi/full/10.1111/1467-9868.00346) to determine which p-values were small enough to warrant "discovery".
+The result: 81 bacteria were discovered as associated with productivity.

 ### General Approach for HD multiple testing with FDR control